Xilinx/Vitis-AI/model_zoo/models/segmentation/pt_SemanticFPN/README.md

 4. **End-to-end training**:The model can be trained end-to-end, allowing for joint optimization of the backbone network, FPN, and the semantic segmentation head.
-5. **Real-time performance**: The model is designed to achieve real-time semantic segmentation, making it suitable for applications that require fast and efficient processing of images or videos..
+5. **Real-time performance**: The model is designed to achieve real-time semantic segmentation, making it suitable for applications that require fast and efficient processing of images or videos.

 # Environment Requirements